 - These public blockchain networks are transparent.
 All miners can see every activity, which makes manipulation very hard.

 - The transaction validation process in these networks uses the “Proof of Work” (POW) consensus algorithm.
 This requires “miners”, i.e., transaction validators to create new blocks with the transactions they validate.
 They need to solve a moderately difficult cryptographic puzzle, and they do this in a competitive environment.
 They need to get the majority of miners on board before they manipulate this network, which is impractical.

 - Manipulating an existing block requires changing its data in a transparent environment.
 It also requires changing the cryptographic hash since there will be anomalies without that.
 The subsequent block has a reference to this block.
 Hackers need to change the subsequent block to avoid anomalies, and this process must go on.
 That’s impractical in a transparent environment.

-Question 5: Provide examples of using cryptographic algorithms in blockchain.
+Question 5: Provide examples of using cryptographic algorithms in the blockchain.

-Answer: Two examples from the Bitcoin blockchain network show why and how cryptographic algorithms help blockchain networks.
+Answer: Two examples from the Bitcoin blockchain network show why and how a cryptographic algorithm helps blockchain networks.

 Example #1: Digital signatures

 Bitcoin users use cryptocurrency wallets to hold Bitcoins.
 Users might receive Bitcoins from others, therefore, they need to have a digital address.
 Their cryptocurrency wallet has a public address.
 We also call it the “public key”.